 Around 2010, Gram’s health started to decline.
 She didn’t get out as much as she used to, which was hard for her.
 The Thursday nights she spent at Nine Pine became less frequent.
 Every Tuesday you’d find her at Trio Pizza having the fish ‘n chip special… these visits too became rare.
 Eventually she became dependent on an oxygen tank.
 Restrictive at first, she accepted this as her new normal.
 She started going for drives again, and going out if she felt up to it.
 She was a hard one to keep down.

 On March 4, 2012 Gram called me to pick up a fish ‘n chip for her at Trio.
 This was a Sunday night – a night I always stayed with her until Judy, her night worker, showed up, but for some reason or other, I wasn’t able to stay.
 My uncle Junior took my place that night.
 When I showed up with her takeout, I remember her trying to slip $10 in my pocket for the food.
 Although she always tried, I would never take money from her.
 She told me that if I didn’t take it she wouldn’t ask me again, but I refused and told her ‘next time’.
 I gave her a hug and told her I’d see her tomorrow.
 Tomorrow never came.
 Monday morning, March 5, my Gram passed away at home.
 My heart was broken.
-Five years later, it still is.
+All these years later, it still is.
 Time may heal all wounds, but the scar remains.

 Gram was known as Mama to many.
 It didn’t matter if you were family or not or even if you knew her closely.
 After her death, people would approach me and tell me stories of ‘Mama’.
 I had never fully realized how many people she had touched.
 She was a special lady.